APW Elementary

 Homeroom:

-I hope you are all having a thunderous Thursday.
-Please use this time to get ready for your day.
+Good Morning, I hope you are all having a great day.

 Do Now: